hjhuney/Instacart/README.md

 ## Recommender System Options

-### Item-Based: Top Purchased Items
+### Item-Based: Purchase Ratio over Average Customer

 We can provide recommendations based on several factors.
-One way would be to make recommendations based on items frequently purchased with the most recently purchased item.
-For instance, if our customer ordered "Honeycrisp Apples", we can find the 10 items most frequently purchased alongside this item.
+One methodology would be to recommend items based on our "purchase ratios" mentioned above, which shows us what items are more frequently purchased (versus the average) when a customer purchases a certain item.

-In this case, we find that bananas (regular and organic), organic strawberries, organic avocadoes, and organic baby spinach are most frequently purchased with honeycrisp apples.

-The upside to this method is that we will always get frequently purchased items that pair well with the item the customer purchased.
-We're unlikely to get very off the wall recommendations using this system.

-The downside is that we will likely always be giving our customers similar and popular recommendations.
-For instance, note that the honeycrisp apples and organic turkey burgers both generated similar recommednations for bananas and strawberries.

-### Item-Based: Purchase Ratio over Average Customer

-Simply recommending the top purchased items has more downsides in all likelihood.
-However, we can modify this approach by doing what we did above: looking at which items are more likely to be purchased given that a customer purchased one item.
 In the case of the organic turkey burgers, we found that customers were 4 times more likely to purchase baby carrots than the average customer and 3 times more likely to purchase hummus, organic red bell peppers, and boneless skinless chicken breasts.
 These might make good recommendations.

 The benefit of this method is that we have strong evidence that customers that purchase these items are more likely to be interested in these addtional items.
-However, we may have to modify our formula somewhat to insure that we're not getting too obscure items or alternatively, too popular items.
+However, we may have to modify our formula somewhat to insure that we're not giving out too obscure items (e.g. infrequently purchased).
 Overall, however, this methodology seems like it could make the beginnings of a good recommendation algorithm.

 ### Item-Based Collaborative Filtering

 Another methodology would be to examine all the orders in a training set, create a sparse matrix with all products and orders (0=not purchased, 1=purchased), and find cosine similarity between all the products.
 From this, we'll find the most similar items.
-Cosine similarity would be the most obvious way to measure this, however, we could also use Jaccard similarity.

 As an example, I developed a simple algorithm for cosine similiarity.
 I tested a few products; the first of which was chocolate sandwich cookies.
-The algorithm's top recommendations included some very close matches, such as "peanut butter cookies", "Ritz crackers", and "rice sea salt & pepper snacks".
+The algorithm's top recommendations included some very similar items, such as "peanut butter cookies", "Ritz crackers", and "rice sea salt & pepper snacks".
 However, some recommendations were more questionable such as "Cara Cara Oranges" and "coleslaw".

 Overall, however, the algorithm seemed to perform reasonably well on specific items such as the cookies.
 The results with frequently purchased items such as the organic turkey burgers seemed more random.
 In this instance, recommendations include "apple + banana fruit bar", "whole milk greek plain yogurt", and "organic unsweetened & salt free sunflower seed oil".
 It's possible that these are good recommendations, but it's not clear on the face of it that there's a definite connection.